-All WSI TAFE Colleges and OTEN counsellors are accredited members of NACGAS and can provide a free and confidential career guidance service to any prospective students.
+All TAFE College and TAFE Digital Counsellors can provide free and confidential career guidance service to any prospective students.

 For prospective students, counsellors can provide: